Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 {{site.data.alerts.end}}

 ### Using Bearer Tokens for Authentication
-A Qumulo Core access token [returns a _bearer token_](#json-bearer-token), an item in the `Authorization` HTTP header which acts as the authentication mechanism for the Qumulo Core REST API.
+A Qumulo Core access token [returns a _bearer token_](#json-bearer-token), an item in the `Authorization` HTTP header which acts as the authentication mechanism for the Qumulo REST API.

 #### REST API
-When you use the Qumulo Core REST API, add the bearer token to the `Authorization` HTTP header.
+When you use the Qumulo REST API, add the bearer token to the `Authorization` HTTP header.
 For example:

 ```
 Authorization: Bearer access-v1:abAcde...==